Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

 We turn to to the dependence with the dissipation strength $\hbar\varGamma/J$.
-For low values of $\hbar\varGamma/J$, the shift of the self-ordering transition between the $T\!=\!0$ MF method and the approach including fluctuations is relatively small [black and green hatched region in Fig.~\ref{fig:bistable_region_plots_half_filling}~(c)].
+For low values of $\hbar\varGamma/J$, the shift of the self-ordering transition between the $T\!=\!0$ MF method and the approach including fluctuations is relatively small [black and red hatched region in Fig.~\ref{fig:bistable_region_plots_half_filling}~(c)].
 This is due to the fact that in this regime the self-consistently determined temperature is small compared to the excitation gap, which is proportional to $U/J$.
 Thus, the finite self-consistent temperature does not introduce a significant shift.
 However, increasing the dissipation $\hbar\varGamma/J$ the width of the bistability region drastically decreases when increasing $\hbar\varGamma/J$ including the fluctuations, while for the $T\!=\!0$ MF result it even increases in width [as seen in Fig.~\ref{fig:bistable_region_plots_half_filling}~(c)].
 We attribute the shrinking of the bistability region mostly to the rise in the effective temperature when increasing $\varGamma$ [see blue points in Fig.~\ref{fig:cuts_U8_g6_delta4_Gammavar_half_filling}~(b)].
 In the presence of the fluctuations, from $\hbar\varGamma_\text{cr}/J\!\sim\!18.3$ within the numerical accuracy no bistability can be detected anymore, hinting towards a continuous transition.
 This result resembles the finding in the model considered in \cite{FossFeigMaghrebi2017}, where, the ordering transition shows the properties of a discontinuous first-order phase transition which turns continuous in the large dissipation limit.

-We want to comment on how some of the cooling resonances discussed in detail in Sec.~\ref{sec:many_body_cooling} also show up at half filling.
+We comment on how some of the cooling resonances, discussed in detail in Sec.~\ref{sec:many_body_cooling}, influence the results at half filling.
 The effects are mostly analogous, i.e.~varying $\delta$, we note a drastic increase of the photon number around the cooling resonance $U\!=\!\hbar\delta$ [see Fig.~\ref{fig:density_plots_gvdelta_U2_G1_half_filling} and Fig.~\ref{fig:cuts_U2_g4_deltavar_Gamma1_half_filling}~(c) around the red dashed line].
 Here the energy change when creating a double occupancy is resonant to the process of adding a photon to the cavity field.

 In the ionic Hubbard model an interesting phase is the bond-order phase expected for the parameter regime $2\eta\!\sim\!U$ \cite{FabrizioNersesyan1999, ZhangLin2003, BatistaAligia2004, LoidaKollath2017}.
 However, in our case this corresponds to the parameter regime $2\hbar g\lambda\!\sim\!U$, which is typically within the unstable solution determined by the self-consistency condition.
 Furthermore, due to the finite self-consistent temperatures we obtain here, e.g.~$k_BT/J\!\sim\!3$, which broaden the features in the observables usually used for the detection of the bond-order phase, we cannot distinguish it for the system sizes we consider.
 A more detailed study would be required in order to settle whether this phase can be reached within the cavity-atoms system.